-Often taken for granted, the monotonous task of brushing and flossing our teeth daily has never been more important in order to avoid gum disease and the risks gum disease place on our overall health.
-It has been estimated that 75% of Americans have some form of gum disease, which has been linked to serious health complications and causes various dental problems that are often avoidable.
+Often taken for granted, the monotonous task of brushing and flossing our teeth daily has never been more important in order to avoid disease of your gums and the risk it places on our overall health.
+It has been estimated that 75% of Americans have some form of gum disease, which has been linked to serious health complications and causes various dental problems that are often preventable.

 What is Gum Disease?Periodontal disease, also called gum disease, is mainly caused by bacteria from plaque and tartar build up.
 Other factors that have the potential to cause gum disease may include: